Pilgrimage from France to Santiago de Compostela

 Camino means ‘the way’, and the Camino de Santiago means ‘the way of St. James’.
 The Camino de Santiago is a network of trails leading from all over Europe to the Cathedral at Santiago de Compostela where legend has it that the bones of St James, the apostle of Jesus, are kept.
 Historically, pilgrims from all over the world have travelled the caminos to reach the Cathedral.
 People walk the trails for personal, health, and spiritual/religious reasons.
 Watch the movie ‘The Way’ starring Martin Sheen, and you’ll get an idea of what it is like to walk the Camino de Santiago.

-Leslie is walking the Frances Way, which is the most heavily traveled camino.
+In 2018, Leslie walked the Frances Way, which is the most heavily traveled camino.
 It starts in Saint-Jean-Pied-de-Port in France, and ends at the Cathedral in Santiago de Compostela in Galicia, Spain.

 The Frances Way is 500 miles from start to finish, traversing the Pyrenees, and winding through many towns and villages along the way.
-It will take Leslie 35-40 days to complete the walk.
+It took Leslie 40 days to complete the walk.

 Reasons People Walk ‘The Way’